hewison-chris/agora-cl-docs/website/docs/how-prysm-works/keymanager-api.md

 <HeaderBadgesWidget />

-Prysm supports the official [Keymanager APIs](https://github.com/ethereum/keymanager-APIs), a REST API spec for validator clients to provide an alternative to CLI commands for onboarding and offboarding their validator keys on the consensus client.
+Agora-cl supports the official [Keymanager APIs](https://github.com/ethereum/keymanager-APIs), a REST API spec for validator clients to provide an alternative to CLI commands for onboarding and offboarding their validator keys on the consensus client.

-All Prysm Validator Client APIs require the use of the `--web` flag.
+All Agora-cl Validator Client APIs require the use of the `--web` flag.

 Please refer to the "local keystores APIs" to manage locally stored validator keys.

 Please refer to the "remote keystores APIs" to manage public key settings for Web3Signer; go to our Web3Signer docs page for more information.
-Prysm Web UI does not currently support this API.
+Agora-cl Web UI does not currently support this API.

 ## Authentication